ibm-cloud-docs/cephaas/about-fusionaas.md

 ## How Fusion as a Service works
 {: #how-fusionaas-works}

-With FusionaaS, IBM delivers, installs, and operates OpenShift infrastructure in your data center.
+With FusionaaS, IBM delivers, installs, and operates Red Hat OpenShift infrastructure in your data center.
 You retain physical control of your data and infrastructure while IBM handles the operational complexity:

 - **IBM-owned infrastructure**: IBM provides and maintains the hardware, including optimized racks, servers, storage, networking switches, and integrated software that connects to {{site.data.keyword.cloud_notm}}.
 - **Fully managed operations**: IBM SRE teams handle installation, configuration, monitoring, patching, upgrades, and day-to-day operations of the platform.